shawnkeqin/shawnkeqin/README.md

 - Full Stack Software Engineer 👨‍💻
 - Graduated from the National University Of Singapore (NUS) 🏫
 - Reading about scalability and distributed systems 📚
-- Declined offers from JP Morgan, Paypal and Huawei for Learning and Growth 🙌
+- Declined offers from JP Morgan, Paypal and Huawei for Learning and Growth - I am constantly learning and applying, and I strongly value opportunities that gives me the opportunity to do so.  🙌
-- Email me at shawnlimkq95@gmail.com
+- Contact me at shawnlimkq95@gmail.com !

 ### Connect with me: